soodaayush/BVHApp/README.md

 ![Events](https://github.com/user-attachments/assets/190abfe9-e302-4df4-8431-f7d8429fea92)

 The Events (path: `app/events.jsx`) screen contains a calendar using the `react-native-calendar-picker` package.
 If there are events on a given date, they would be highlighted with a grey tint (e.g., August 27).
 When tapping on the date, the number's tint changes to blue, and you can see the events listed for that day below.
-Each event is fetched from a JSON object.
+Each event is fetched from a JSON object at the moment, until a database is established.
 The events rendered below use the `CalendarEvent` (path: `components/events/CalendarEvent.jsx`) component, where the event name, date, and time are passed in to be rendered.
 Since we are using a JSON object, a `FlatList` was used to render all of the events on a given day.

 ## Directory